kernie66/homebridge-random-delay-switches/README.md

 `disableSensor`| `false` | Disables the motion sensor, i.e. only the switch will be available in HomeKit (boolean).
 `startOnReboot` | `false` | Enables the delay switch when the plugin is restarted.
 Can be used e.g. to turn things on after power outage.
 Hint: Combine with a time of day condition, so your lights don't turn on while you sleep (boolean).
 `repeats`   | 0      | The number of additional activations of the switch.
 Can be used to control different lights with several consecutive delays, see below (0 - 10, where 0 gives one activation of the switch, 1 gives two activations and so on).
+`cron` | Empty | Schedules the switch activation with a cron syntax.
+Add several schedules by separating the cron strings with ";".

 ## Control values{#control-values}

 The plugin provides some control values that can be viewed and used in Eve and Controller for HomeKit.
 The control values can be used in conditions for automations and set in scenes.
 Each switch can be controlled individually and dynamically through these values, without restarting Homebridge.
-Note that values in Eve are set using sliders, while Controller for Homekit gives options for manual input.
+Note that numerical values in Eve are set using sliders, while Controller for Homekit gives options for manual input.

 Value | Description
 ------|-------------
 Last Motion | The time that the motion sensor was last triggered by the delay switch.
 Includes a history graph when viewed in Eve.
+Cron | A text field where a new cron string can be entered.
+Eve remembers the string and is recommended to try out new schedules.
+Controller for Homekit shows the current string as a placeholder, but you cannot edit an existing string.
+Cron schedule | Shows a readable interpretation of the cron string, limited to 64 characters.
+Use this to check that your cron strings gives the intended schedule.
 Current timeout value | The actual delay value used by the switch.
 Only valid when the switch is On.
 Shows the calculated random delay or the fixed value.
 Delay time (h/m/s) | Corresponds to the `delay` parameter, but separated in hours, minutes and seconds for better control using Eve sliders.
 Delay time minimum (%) | Corresponds to the `minDelay` parameter, but given as a percentage of the maximum time.
 0% = 1 second, 100% = `delay`.